SIT-EE552-WS/course-slides/intro.md

 ----

-## What is Java?

 - Java consists of three parts:
   - The Java Virtual Machine (JVM)
   - The Java Language
   - The Java Standard Library

 ----

 ### The Java Virtual Machine

 - Java was designed to be a "write once, run anywhere" language

 - Unlike C/C++, which are compiled to machine code that runs directly on your processor, Java programs are compiled to _byte-code_ that can run on the JVM

 ----

 ### The Java Virtual Machine

 - The
   [JVM](https://docs.oracle.com/en/java/javase/17/vm/java-virtual-machine-technology-overview.html) consists of
   - an adaptive compiler that converts Java into bytecode and, at runtime, continues to optimize the program based on real usage
   - memory management including allocations and garbage collection
   - multithreading and concurrency support

 ----

 ### The Java Language

   Java only has 50 keywords, and some of those are reserved but not used.